PlasmaFAIR/epoch_containers/README.md

 We provide support for two container platforms: [Docker][docker] and [Singularity][singularity] (or Apptainer).
 Docker is the most widely used platform, and has been used here to build a 'base image' of Epoch on which other tools may be created.
-Singularity is an alternative container platform that was designed to be useable on HPC systems, so unlike Docker it can be run on multi-node architectures using MPI without issue.
+Singularity is an alternative container platform that is better suited for use on HPC systems, as unlike Docker it can be run using MPI.

 ## Usage